-Sweet Potato Salad with Bacon is a naturally sweet and creamy treat that I enjoy during the summer.
+Sweet Potato Salad with Bacon is a naturally sweet and creamy treat that I enjoy during the summer and all year round.
 It seems indulgent, but really – it’s not!

 When I redid the Elimination Diet last year, I found that my body was reacting to potatoes.
 Potatoes are members of the nightshade family.
 Sweet potatoes are not.
 Nightshade vegetables also include tomatoes, peppers (sweet and hot), and eggplant.
 Gogi berries are related, too.
 These foods contain alkaloids which cause problems for some people.
 While nightshades are healthful for most people, according to Dr. Axe, people who struggle with food sensitivities, allergies, autoimmune disease, inflammatory bowel disease or leaky gut syndrome may find that they contribute to the condition.

 Another issue with nightshades is their high-lectin content.

 Everyone’s body reacts differently to the nightshades.
 Potatoes were the worst for me.
 I also reacted to raw tomatoes, but seemed to get along all right with a little cooked tomato.